aleen42/PersonalWiki/Programming/JavaScript/node/npm/npm.md

 **npm** is an online registry for open-source node.js projects, modules, resources, etc.

-npm is also the official package manager for node.js, and provides a command line interface (CLI) for interacting with the registry.
+**npm** is also the official package manager for node.js, and provides a command line interface (CLI) for interacting with the registry.

+For you ruby devs, npm is akin to rubygems.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../../pic/tail.gif"></a>